 Be sure to include the tomatoes to provide the liquid, which helps prevent sticking in the pot and adds a lot of flavor.

-Season to taste with salt before serving to make sure that the flavors are balanced.
-That's the best way to ensure that it will taste good!
+Season to taste with salt before serving to make sure the flavors are balanced.
+That's the best way to ensure it will taste good!

 Add grated Parmesan cheese or another shredded cheese for even more flavor.